West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 Visit the traditional village of Boti

-Meeting the King of Boti and learning all about his tribe was easily one of the highlights of our entire trip in Indonesia, and probably one of our favourite experiences in 2017!
+Meeting the King of Boti and learning all about one of the most Indonesian tribes was easily one of the highlights of our entire trip in Indonesia, and probably one of our favourite experiences in 2017!
 Boti is accessed via a horrible pot-holed road which our driver had difficulty navigating.
 Try asking for a 4×4 vehicle when you’re negotiating a price with your guide!

 Although most of West Timor has been converted to Christianity, Boti villagers still cling to ancient animist beliefs and strictly adhere to adat – the laws that govern the tribe’s everyday life.
 The tribe tries to relinquish all outside influences, living a happy but very poor lifestyle in this remote part of West Timor, Indonesia.